-All employees shall conduct the affairs of CP with a sincere, balanced and proper regard for the environment.
+All employees shall perform their duties for CP with a sincere, balanced and proper regard for the environment and in accordance with applicable environmental laws and regulatory requirements.
 This environmental ethic is part of CP's business culture.

 CP will strive to be a good and responsible corporate citizen with proper regard for the public interest.
 Environmental and other legitimate social objectives shall be taken into account and balanced against other CP objectives in establishing policies and in the conduct of daily affairs.
-Environmental decisions will be predicated on the best available scientific and technical information and will be considered an integral factor in all business decisions.
+Environmental decisions will be based on the best available scientific and technical information and will be considered an integral factor in all business decisions.

-For additional information on CP and the environment, refer to the Corporate Environmental Policy and supporting policies, accessible through the "Environmental Plans and Policy" link on CP Station.
+For additional information on CP and the environment, refer to the corporate environmental policies accessible through SharePoint and CP's current Corporate Sustainability Report (sustainability.cpr.ca).